Dolyna: History

 After the war, Dolyna became part of the Ukrainian SSR.
 In the 1950s, oil deposits were discovered in the region which by 1958 produced 65% of oil extracted in the Ukrainian SSR.
 In the 1960s, the Dolynske oil field was the oil field that produced the largest amount of oil of the whole USSR.

 Since 1991, Dolyna has been in independent Ukraine.
 Its oil field is one of the most powerful of Ivano-Frankivsk Oblast (region).

+On December 18, 2016, the UGCC Church of St. Andrew the First-Called was blessed in Dolyna and consecrated on May 28, 2017.
+In 2017, at the International Mayors' Summit, the city received the Smart Cities Ukraine 2017 award in the Cleantech Solutions and Energy Efficiency category.

+Dolyna is the only city in Ukraine to have received the European Energy Efficiency Management Certificate.
+For more than 10 years, Dolyna has insulated all public sector institutions in the city, modernized street lighting, abandoned centralized heating, and converted more than 60% of large boiler houses to alternative fuels, which is the highest rate in Ukraine.

+The main priorities of the city are the development of tourism potential, as well as the restoration and preservation of an architectural monument of national importance - the buildings of the former saltworks of the late XIX century in the old part of Dolyna.

 Until 18 July 2020, Dolyna was the administrative center of Dolyna Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Dolyna Raion was merged into Kalush Raion.

+Population

+Language

+Distribution of the population by native language according to the 2001 census:

-Notable People
+Notable people

 Most prominent among the people hailing from the city was Myroslav Ivan Lubachivsky, Major Archbishop of Lviv and head of the Ukrainian Church.
 Among other notable inhabitants of Dolyna, there is Rudolf Regner, a hero of the Polish World War II resistance.

 Other famous personalities associated with Dolyna are: